nshki/sauce/README.md

 Sauce utilizes Middleman's pretty URL plugin, which will convert every new page file to have its own pretty URL.
 Example: `newpage.haml` can be seen at `/newpage`.

-## CoffeeScript "Modules"

-CoffeeScript does not support Ruby-esque modules out of the box.
-Furthermore, writing code to be reused across multiple `.coffee` files fails because of the automatic insertion of anonymous function wrappers by the compiler.

-To get around this problem, Sauce defines external "modules" as window-level classes.
-By defining properties and methods using the `@` character, they become class-level, making them accessible in a `ClassName.property` format in other files.

-Example:

-    ---
-    _elements.coffee
-    ---
-    class window.Elements
-      @myelement: "Hello World!"

-    ---
-    _helpers.coffee
-    ---
-    class window.Helpers
-      @mymethod: () ->
-        console.log Elements.myelement

-    ---
-    _main.coffee
-    ---
-    Helpers.mymethod()   # Prints "Hello World!"

-This keeps the organization of scripts cleaner and easier to maintain.

 ## Publishing to gh-pages